ang037/DP-HLS/README.md

 </div>

-Figure above shows front-end design of DP-HLS with features and steps to customize kernels.
+<figcaption>Figure above shows front-end design of DP-HLS with features and steps to customize kernels.</figcaption>

 <br>

+### For more detailed information on all the features and settings of DP-HLS, please refer to our [Wiki](https://turakhialab.github.io/DP-HLS/).

 ## <a name="start"></a>Getting Started

 To create, customize and deploy your own kernel on FPGA using DP-HLS framwork, it requires a series of steps to be executed.
 We have already developed pre-built templates of some of the well known algorithms mentioned in table 1 of [Wiki](https://turakhialab.github.io/DP-HLS/).
-These pre-built templates are simulated using standard C++, synthesized using AMD Xilinx Vitis HLS 2021.1 toolchain on 8-core Amazon EC2 z1d instance and deployed on Amazon EC2 F1 instance based FPGA.
+These pre-built templates are simulated using standard C++, synthesized using AMD Vitis HLS 2021.1 toolchain on 8-core Amazon EC2 z1d instance and deployed on Amazon EC2 F1 instance based FPGA.

 The following sections mentions the steps to quickly simulate, synthesize and deploy global affine kernel which incorporates Needleman-Wunsch algorithm with affine gap penalty.
 Similar steps need to be followed for other pre-built kernel templates as well.